nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 >Note: High priority tasks are color coded blue.

-###3 Search Task by Partial Keyword
+###3 Find Task by Partial Keyword

-The search by partial keyword command enables you to search for any events, deadlines, to-dos that have been added to Simply.
-If the searched task have not been entered, an error message will be shown.
+The find by partial keyword command enables you to search for any events, deadlines, to-dos that have been added to Simply.
+If the searched task is not found, an error message will be shown.

-> Format: **Search** &lt;keyword&gt;
+> Format: **Find** &lt;keyword&gt;

 Example:

-Search **siloso**
+Find **siloso**

-Search 050316
+Find 050316

-Search 2359
+Find 2359

-Search #CS2103
+Find #CS2103

 Only the tasks with the keyword are displayed.